ISingh2015/codeTest/README.md

 If everything goes well the JAR file is generated in the TARGET folder of the web app root.
 ### Third RUN the application
 CD into the target folder and run as below
 `java -jar codeTest.0.0.1.jar`

-If run succeeds web app is up and running.
+If run succeeds web app will be up and running.
 You can browse Product Service end points on the below URL's:

 ### End Points Product Controller :-